Information about Propranolol

 - It is not the first-choice treatment for high blood pressure according to the latest guidelines.

-- It may cover up the symptoms of low blood sugar if you have diabetes.
+- It may hide the symptoms of low blood sugar if you have diabetes.
 Monitor blood sugar levels regularly.

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.